NeoMty/NeoMty/README.md

 Anyways, welcome!
 If you're here, then you want to know about me.
 Feel free to explore my projects.
 - 👀 I'm interested in making my own story in the world
-- 🌱 I'm currently learning Web Development and Python 3
+- 🌱 I'm currently learning Web Development
-- 📽 I'm Web Designer Jr. at the student group Hypebirds Mty of ITESM Campus Monterrey
+- 👨🏼‍🎓 I graduated from Tecnológico de Monterrey
 - 🧐 I'm looking to collaborate on a company like Microsoft
 - 🎓 I'm a [FIRST Alum Class of 2018](https://www.firstinspires.org/stories/first-place-where-i-belong "FIRST is a Place Where I Belong")
 - 🤖 I was a FIRST Mentor of team Voltec Robotics 6647 (2018-2022)